Freedom from fear: Origins

 In his speech, President Franklin D. Roosevelt formulated freedom from fear as follows:

 "The fourth is freedom from fear, which, translated into world terms, means a world-wide reduction of armaments to such a point and in such a thorough fashion that no nation will be in a position to commit an act of physical aggression against any neighbor—anywhere in the world."

 The four freedoms of Roosevelt formed an important pillar of the Universal Declaration of Human Rights that were adopted on December 10, 1948, by the United Nations General Assembly.
 The freedom from fear is mentioned in the preamble of the Declaration.
 In the United States, Roosevelt's successor, Harry Truman, invoked the "freedom from fear" for all Americans to promote civil rights protections and decry discriminatory violence.
-The promotion of this idea would come into practice in the following years in a society filled with social change and the impacts of the world's influence.
+The idea of freedom from fear would be put into practice, as seen in case law, and is motivated by societal and global changes.